Low Histamine Alcohols and Cocktails - Ingredients

 • Crush the mint and lime with a muddler to release the oils.

-• Add 2 more lime wedges and 2 Tbsp sugar and muddle again.
+• Add 2 more lime wedges and 2 Tablespoons of sugar and muddle again.

 • Repeat steps 1 to 3 in a second glass.